 (Agenda also available on Canon School District Front Door and Canon School Entrance)

-Pursuant to Arizona Revised Statutes Annotated (A.R.S) 38-431.02, notice is hereby given to the members of the School Board and to the general public that the Board will hold a meeting open to the public on June 21, 2021.
-The meeting will begin at 4:00 p.m. in the School Library.
+Pursuant to Arizona Revised Statutes Annotated (A.R.S) 38-431.02, notice is hereby given to the members of the School Board and to the general public that the Board will hold a meeting open to the public on June 20, 2021.
+The meeting will begin at 10:00 a.m. in the School Library.
 The Board will consider the items listed on the agenda and will take action when necessary and appropriate.
 The Board reserves the right to change the order of items on the agenda, with the exception of public hearings.
 One or more members of the Board may participate in the meeting by telephonic communications.

 1. Call to Order